shixnya/v1_functional_property/README.md

 height_rf: Vertical height of the receptive field (°)

-fano_dg: Fano factor for drifting gratings
+fano_dg: Fano factor for a preferred pattern of drifting gratings

 frac_highpass: fraction of cells that prefer high-contrast stimulus